jshprz/Nginx-local-machine-setup/README.md

 # Generate ssl certificate.

+- cd go to the folder where you want the ssl and certificate and key to be located

 - sudo openssl genrsa -out {project-domain}.key 3072

 - sudo openssl req -new -x509 -key {project-domain}.key -sha256 -out {project-domain}.crt -days 1826 -config {path-to-conf}/req.conf -extensions 'v3_req'